qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 ### Other

 #### `/portal set_portal_custom_name <name>`
-Set a portal's custom name.
+Set a portal entity's custom name.
+The custom name can be used for selecting the portal entity.

 #### `/portal make_portal_round`
-Make the portal shape to be round.
+Make the portal entity's shape to be an ellipse.
+If the portal's width equals height, the shape will be round.

 ## Direct Portal Creation Commands
 Can be used by OPs and creative mode players.